 “So let’s see here,” I began.
 “We’ve woken up with no memories wearing non-futuristic clothes and we’re in a non-futuristic looking room with a sofa and goddamn doors with brass handles.
 And that means we’re in space.
 Why?”

 “Have you looked out the window yet, Joe?”
 Chloe said, as if I was being stupid.

 “No,” I replied, dumbfounded.
 “What window?”

 I followed Chloe’s eyes over to the large rectangular black object I had previously assumed was a TV.
 As I got closer, my jaw hung wide as it suddenly dawned on me that I’d missed something obvious.
-There were no stars, maybe one or two max, but somehow my brain knew instantly that I was looking out into deep space.
-The same way that when you look up at the night sky, even when there’s nothing visible, you get a sensation of openness, of vastness.
+There were no stars - maybe one or two max, but somehow my brain knew instantly that I was looking out into deep space.
+The same way that when you look up at the night sky, even when there’s nothing visible, you get a sense of scale, of openness.
 Standing here, looking horizontally out at the great black nothingness I got a sense of vertigo.
 I suppose it’s a natural feeling.
 You’re used to seeing space as this thing above your head, not in front of it.

 “Do you believe me now?”
 Chloe asked, wearing her best ‘I told you so’ face.

-“Yeah, I think I might,” I said, wanting to just keep staring out into the emptiness.
+“Yeah, I think so,” I said, wanting to just keep staring out into the vast emptiness.

 “Seriously?”
 Dom huffed.
 “You think they can build a spaceship with goddamn cryogenic freezing pods, but they can’t build, say, a 3D TV monitor with a bit of snappy head tracking?
 You know, like the stuff that already exists…”